Gliclazide is a medicine used to treat type 2 diabetes.

 Gliclazide lowers your blood sugar by increasing the amount of insulin your body produces.

-It's available on prescription as tablets.
+Gliclazide is available on prescription.
+It comes as tablets.

 - If you take gliclazide once a day, it's best to take it in the morning with breakfast.